 There could be a very fine line between favouritism and corruption in a buyer's act to distort an SRA.
 Burguet and Che (2004) consider an SRA with two bidders and assume that both bidders are dishonest, i.e. along with quality and price they offer a bribe.
-The buyer manipulates - $ex\ post$ - the evaluation of the bid's quality in favour of the bidder submitting the larger bribe.
-Similarly, in our model, the public buyer manipulates - $ex\ ante$ - the technical bid (i.e. the weights of the components) directly to favour a preferred bidder.
+The buyer manipulates - ex post - the evaluation of the bid's quality in favour of the bidder submitting the larger bribe.
+Similarly, in our model, the public buyer manipulates - ex ante - the technical bid (i.e. the weights of the components) directly to favour a preferred bidder.

 The second strand of literature we contribute to refers to the design of tests to detect competitiveness and collusion in auctions.
 Conley and Decarolis (2015) present two statistical tests to detect coordinated entry and bidding choice.
-They run these tests on a dataset of average bid auctions4 adopted for awarding public works in Turin, a town in the North-West of Italy: in their setting, collusion was detected by the judge of the local court of law.
+They run these tests on a dataset of average bid $auctions^5$ adopted for awarding public works in Turin, a town in the North-West of Italy: in their setting, collusion was detected by the judge of the local court of law.
 Differently, we do not have any external assessment about which auction, if any, was not competitive.
 Hence, we develop a mechanism to find non-competitive behavior by investigating the auction's features and outcomes.
 We compare SRAs managed by different buyers and exploit the information on the incumbent to perform the analysis.
-Our approach is in line with Bajari and Ye (2003), and Arval and Gabrielli (2013) who designed a test to disentangle collusion and competition when collusion is not directly observed.
+Our approach is in line with Bajari and Ye (2003), and Aryal and Gabrielli (2013) who designed a test to disentangle collusion and competition when collusion is not directly observed.
 Both used non-parametric techniques based on the FPA estimation of Guerre, Perrigne and Vuong (2000) to construct a statistical test to detect collusion.
 Notice that in our study, differently from this literature, collusion would be between the buyer and one specific bidder (and not among bidders); as such, we define this event as favouritism.

-Finally, in considering favouritism as malfeasance, we are close to Garicano, Palacios-Huerta and Prendergast (2005).
-These authors offer empirical evidence of how professional soccer referees favour home teams in order to satisfy the crowds in the stadium.
-In their setting, referees have discretion over the addition of extra time
+Finally, in considering favouritism as a way to increase some agents' utility, we are close to Garicano, Palacios-Huerta and Prendergast (2005).
+These authors offer

-$^{^3}$ Considering firms' behaviour in SRAs and mechanisms that could induce optimal performance from the award of the SRAs, a recent paper by Decarolis, Pacini and Spagnolo (2016) - investigating a firm-level field experiment - highlights that the introduction of a reputational index based on objectively measured past performance in terms of quality provided can substantially limit moral hazard.
+4Considering firms' behaviour in SRAs and mechanisms that could induce optimal performance from the award of the SRAs, a recent paper by Decarolis, Pacini and Spagnolo (2016) - investigating a firm-level field experiment - highlights that the introduction of a reputational index based on objectively measured past performance in terms of quality provided can substantially limit moral hazard.

-4In the Italian framwork, an average bid auction works as follows: the first 10% of the highest and lowest discounts over the reserve price is eliminated.
+5In the Italian framwork, an average bid auction works as follows: the first 10% of the highest and lowest discounts over the reserve price is eliminated.
 Then the average among all remaining discounts is computed (A1).
 A second average (A2) is calculated among all bids strictly above A1.
 The winning discount is the highest discount strictly lower than A2.
 See Albano, Bianchi and Spagnolo (2006) and Decarolis (2009) for further details.

-at the end of a soccer game to compensate for lost time due to unusual stoppages.
+empirical evidence of how professional soccer referees favour home teams in order to satisfy the crowds in the stadium.
+In their setting, referees have discretion over the addition of extra time at the end of a soccer game to compensate for lost time due to unusual stoppages.
 They find that referees systematically favour home teams by shortening close games when the home team is ahead, and lengthening close games when the home team is behind.
 In our setting, public buyers have discretion over the weights of the SRA's components: our model shows that public buyers could favour incumbent suppliers by manipulating the SRA's design and ending with higher prices.
 We find empirical support for this theoretical result.